 Project Title: Provide a brief descriptive title for your proposed arts or design project.
-For example: To support an exhibition of the works of Georgia O'Keeffe.
-(200 Character Limit, including spaces)
+For example: To support the ABC Project.
+(200 character limit, including spaces)

 Project Summary: In two or three sentences, clearly describe the specific arts or design project you would like us to support, and state why the project is important.
 Include, as applicable, the target population that will be served, and where the project will take place during the period of performance.
-(750 Character Limit, including spaces)
+(750 character limit, including spaces)

 Project Description: We fund arts and design projects, and make grants only for specific, definable activities.
 Describe the proposed arts or design project you would like us to support.
 Be as specific as possible about the activities that will take place during the period of performance, and provide information on specific artists or designers, productions, venues, etc. If applicable, identify any works of art or design that will be central to the project and the reason for their selection.
-Where relevant, include information on any additional public components such as educational or outreach activities associated with the project.
+Where relevant, include information on any additional public components such as educational or community engagement activities associated with the project.
 For project components involving content creation, provide details about the content, themes, and processes to develop the created works.
 Do not describe unrelated organizational programming.
 The information that you provide will be evaluated against the "Review Criteria"

-by panelists, so make sure your narrative addresses the "Review Criteria."
-(3,000 Character Limit, including spaces)
+by panelists, so make sure your narrative addresses the review criteria.
+(3,000 character limit, including spaces)